Meet The Wealthiest Person In Every US State

-Bill Gates, Warren Buffett, and Larry Ellison all grabbed the top spots for their home states of Washington, Nebraska, and California, respectively — no big surprise, considering they’re three of the wealthiest men on the planet and were on the list last year, too.
+Bill Gates, Warren Buffett, and Larry Ellison all grabbed the top spots for their home states of Washington, Nebraska, and California, respectively — no big surprise, considering they’re three of the wealthiest men on the planet.

-Of the 50 states, nine did not have a single billionaire living there, including Utah, New Mexico, Mississippi, Maine, Delaware, Hawaii, South Dakota, Alaska, and Wyoming.
+Of the 50 states, nine did not have a single billionaire living there, including Maine, North Dakota, Hawaii, and Alaska.

-There were also a few shake-ups this year.
-T. Denny Sanford of South Dakota lost over half of his wealth, dropping from $US1.3 billion to $US580 million.
-Christy Walton was one of six women to make the list in 2014, ousting her brother-in-law Tim Walton as the wealthiest person in Arkansas.

-Jonathan Ledecky is the chairman of the board and chief accounting officer for Kitara Media Corp.

 Source: Wealth-X